AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

-Performing SED fitting on AGN host galaxies is challenging due to the difficulty of disentangling stellar emissions from AGN contamination \citep[e.g.,][]{YangAGNSEDfitting}.
+Performing SED fitting on AGN host galaxies is challenging due to the difficulty of disentangling stellar emission from AGN contamination \citep[e.g.,][]{YangAGNSEDfitting}.
 This is a particularly pertinent concern for IFU surveys, wherein the spectra of some spaxels may be dominated by AGN contamination.
 Furthermore, in the MaNGA wavelength range (3600\,--\,10300\,\AA), AGN spectra are largely degenerate with that of the stellar populations \citep{CardosoAGNSED, LejaAGNSED}.
-To mitigate the influence of AGN contamination, we restrict our attention to low-luminosity, type 2 AGNs, which have a negligible effect on their host galaxy's SEDs.
-Although the MaNGA survey primarily contains type 2 AGNs, and the W18 selection criteria preferentially selects low-luminosity AGNs, the AGN sample may nonetheless contain a few type 1 AGNs that are unsuitable for spatially-resolved SED fitting.
+To mitigate the influence of AGN contamination, we restrict our attention to low-luminosity, type 2 AGNs, which have a negligible effect on their host galaxy's optical SEDs.
+Although the MaNGA survey primarily contains type 2 AGNs, and the W18 selection criteria preferentially select low-luminosity AGNs, the AGN sample may nonetheless contain a few type 1 AGNs that are unsuitable for spatially resolved SED fitting.
 The spectra of galaxies hosting type 1 AGNs are characterized by broad emission lines.
-To identify low-redshift type 1 AGNs in SDSS DR7, \citet{OhType1} developed a selection criteria that uses the FWHM of H$\alpha$ (FWHM H$\alpha\,{>}\,800$\,km\,s$^{-1}$) and the ratio of the H$\alpha$ Gaussian amplitude to the noise of H$\alpha$ (H$\alpha$ A/N\,$>$\,3).
-Analogously, to identify potential type 1 AGNs, we use spatially-resolved H$\alpha$ Gaussian profile velocity, $\mathrm{Gvel}(\mathrm{H}\alpha)$, and the ratio of H$\alpha$ Gaussian amplitude to H$\alpha$ noise in each spaxel, $\mathrm{A}(\mathrm{H}\alpha)/\mathrm{N}(\mathrm{H}\alpha)$.
+To identify low-redshift type 1 AGNs in SDSS DR7, \citet{OhType1} developed selection criteria that uses the FWHM of H$\alpha$ (FWHM H$\alpha\,{>}\,800$\,km\,s$^{-1}$) and the ratio of the H$\alpha$ Gaussian amplitude to the noise of H$\alpha$ (H$\alpha$ A/N\,$>$\,3).
+Analogously, to identify potential type 1 AGNs, we use spatially resolved H$\alpha$ Gaussian profile velocity, $\mathrm{Gvel}(\mathrm{H}\alpha)$, and the ratio of the H$\alpha$ Gaussian amplitude to H$\alpha$ noise in each spaxel, $\mathrm{A}(\mathrm{H}\alpha)/\mathrm{N}(\mathrm{H}\alpha)$.
 In analogy with the type 1 AGN criteria from \citet{OhType1} and the W18 selection criteria, we define two new spaxel parameters:

 \begin{itemize} \itemsep{0.15em}

 \item $f_{\mathrm{A/N}}$: The $\mathrm{A}(\mathrm{H}\alpha)/\mathrm{N}(\mathrm{H}\alpha)$ spaxel fraction, i.e., the fraction of spaxels with an H$\alpha$ Gaussian amplitude to H$\alpha$ noise ratio greater than $10$\,\AA.